 - Aquastep: Originally a product line within Parcolys, Aquastep is now its own brand, offering a waterproof and extremely strong laminate flooring that can even be used in garages.
 Aquastep uses a honeycomb PVC core and offers a good selection of wood-look, stone-look, and ship-deck styles.
 It is currently available through only one U.S. distributor in Massachusetts.

-Although true waterproof laminates are hard to come by, you do have an option: luxury vinyl flooring (LVF).
+Although true waterproof laminates are hard to come by, you do have another option: luxury vinyl flooring (LVF).

 LVF manufacturers have been pumping out hundreds of exciting wood-look and stone-look varieties, such as teak, bamboo, cork, travertine, and bamboo.
 One downside of LVF is that the material is not as thick as a waterproof laminate.
 Aqua-Step clocks in at 8 mm; for LVFs, 8 mm would be considered very thick and very expensive.
 The average thickness of LVF runs a 3 to 5 mm.
 Luxury vinyl also comes with a luxury price—it is more expensive flooring than most laminates.